aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-gas-txn-fee.md

 ---
 title: "Gas and transaction fees"
 slug: "basics-gas-txn-fee"
-hidden: false
 ---
 import BlockQuote from "@site/src/components/BlockQuote";

-When a transaction is executed in the Aptos Payment Network (DPN), the network resources used are tracked and measured using gas.
+When a transaction is executed on the Aptos Blockchain, the network resources used are tracked and measured using gas.

-## Introduction
+# Introduction

 Gas ensures that all Move programs running on the Aptos Blockchain terminate.
 This bounds the computational resources used.
 Gas also provides the ability to charge a transaction fee, partly based on consumed resources during execution.